covao/ParamUI/README.md

 ![ParamUI Example](./paramui_example.gif)

 ## Parameter Table Structure
-The "Parameter Table" is a list of lists, where each inner list defines a parameter:
+"Parameter Table" is a list that manages parameters to be displayed in the UI.
  - 'Path of parameter', 'Display Name', Default_value, Range or options
 - Example:
 ```python
 ParameterTable = [